moezkh2/weather_discover/README.md

 cd client
 npm install:
 ````
-run dev script to run the backend and the frentend:
+run dev script to run the backend and the frontend:
 ````
 npm run dev
 ````